Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 Check out our BEAT TUBE SCREAMER page for some nasty looking pedals that still sound killer!
 Do you have one even more beat up that you still use?

-Please see our TS9DX PAGE for more info and online ordering of modified TS9DX/808 pedals.
+Please see our TS9DX PAGE for more info on modified TS9DX/808 pedals.

-Please see our BOSS PAGE for online ordering of modified Boss pedals.
+Please see our BOSS PAGE for more info on modified Boss pedals.

 Keep on Screamin!